Jessica Valenti: Writing

 In 2007, Valenti wrote Full Frontal Feminism, where she discusses the ways in which readers can benefit from being feminists.

 In 2008, Valenti published He's a Stud, She's a Slut and 49 Other Double Standards Every Woman Should Know.

 In 2008, Valenti was the co-editor of Yes Means Yes: Visions of Female Sexual Power and A World Without Rape with Jaclyn Friedman.
 The anthology featured a foreword by comedian Margaret Cho.

 In 2009, Valenti published (via Seal Press) The Purity Myth: How America's Obsession with Virginity Is Hurting Young Women, about the way ideals about women's sexuality are being used to weaken women's rights.
 A documentary film based on the book, called The Purity Myth, was released in 2011 by the Media Education Foundation.

 In 2012, Valenti published Why Have Kids?
 A New Mom Explores the Truth About Parenting and Happiness.

 In 2016, Valenti published Sex Object: A Memoir with the Dey Street imprint of Morrow.
 The book was a memoir, a departure from Valenti's prior books.

 Also in 2016, one of the Podesta emails mentions, alongside Valenti's name, a column she was writing for The Guardian.

 In 2020, Valenti was the co-editor of the anthology Believe Me: How Trusting Women Can Change the World with Jaclyn Friedman.

 Valenti's writing has appeared in Diane Mapes' Single State of the Union: Single Women Speak Out on Life, Love, and the Pursuit of Happiness (2007), Melody Berger's We Don't Need Another Wave: Dispatches from the Next Generation of Feminists (2008), and Courtney E. Martin and J. Courtney Sullivan's book, Click: When We Knew We Were Feminists (2010).

 Her work has appeared in Ms., The Washington Post, AlterNet, as well as other publications.
 Valenti wrote for The Nation from 2008 to 2014.
 Since 2014, Valenti has written regularly for The Guardian, where she is a columnist.
-She also writes a Substack newsletter, Abortion, Every Day, about abortion laws after the overturning of Roe v.
+She also writes a newsletter, Abortion, Every Day, about abortion laws after the overturning of Roe v.
 Wade.